Available in Classic and VPC

 Controlling action execution requests using Request Tag

 A Sub Account granted this policy can only create Sub Account with the [project:unicorn] tag.
-If Sub Account is created without specifying a tag, or with a tag other than [project:unicorn], the operation will be denied.
+If Sub Account is created without specifying a tag, or with a tag other than [project:unicorn], the action is denied.
 In the case of resource creation actions that include tag information, you can also use the ncp:requestTag condition key to ensure that only Sub Accounts with a specific tag [key:value] can be created.

-- For more information on the condition keys that can be allocated by action, see Sub Account permissions management on each service.
+- For more information on the condition keys that can be allocated by action, see Sub Account permissions management.

-- If Sub Account is granted a policy with a condition key that is not supported for the action, the action will be denied.
+- If Sub Account is granted a policy with a condition key that is not supported for the action, the action is denied.

 - For more information on operators defined by NAVER Cloud Platform, see Condition keys and operator information.